 She added that mineral revenue for the month was N158.7 billion, while that of July was N119.4 billion, while non-mineral revenue for August was N156.3 billion and that of July was N168.4 billion.

-Giving the breakdown of revenue among the three tiers, Adeosun said that the Federal Government received N187.3 billion, representing 52.68 %, while states got N95.0 billion, representing 26.72 per cent.
+Giving the breakdown of revenue among the three tiers, Adeosun said that the Federal Government received N187.3 billion, representing 52.68 per cent, while states got N95.0 billion, representing 26.72 per cent.

 Local governments, she said, received N73.2 billion, amounting to 20.60 per cent of the amount distributed, while N18.4 billion, representing 13 per cent derivation revenue was shared among oil producing states.